Gridworld: Dynamic Programming

 Reinforcement learning textbooks march in roughly the same order: bandits, then Markov decision processes, then dynamic programming, then the methods you actually use in practice (Monte Carlo, TD, policy gradients, and so on).
 Dynamic programming is where most people's intuition breaks first.
 You can recite the Bellman equation.
 You can probably even derive value iteration from policy iteration on a whiteboard.
 But picturing what one Bellman backup does to a value field, and what the greedy policy update does with that field, is harder than it should be.
 This page is here so you can watch it.

 The world starts with Karpathy's layout.
-Ten by ten, deterministic, with the cell marked R +1.0 as the goal, nine traps worth -1, and two wall segments with one narrow gap to slip through.
+Ten by ten, deterministic, with the cell marked R +1.0 as the goal, nine traps worth -1, and an L-shaped wall with one narrow gap punched through it.
 In the DP model, reward belongs to the state being left: after the agent takes an action from the +1 state, the next state is reset to the top-left start.
 The animation stops the disc at the selected destination instead of drawing that reset, because here the point is the path to the reward.
 The hatched cells are walls and have no visible V or π.
 Everything else is fair game.

 The amber and slate tints on each cell are V itself, normalized for color.
-Press Forward a few times and you can see what the equation actually does: positive value diffuses outward from the goal, negative value bleeds out from the traps, and both flows have to bend through the gap because the walls block propagation.
-After each backup, the arrows are redrawn greedily from the new V. So the value field and the policy sharpen together.
+Press Forward a few times and you can see the useful picture first: positive value diffuses outward from the goal, negative value bleeds out from the traps, and both flows have to bend through the gap because the walls block propagation.
+After each pass, the arrows are redrawn from the new V. So the value field and the policy sharpen together.

 The greedy policy update is the other half.
 It looks at the current V, peeks one step ahead from each state, and assigns full probability to whichever action or actions point at the highest neighbor value.
 That is all “greedy with respect to V” means in this setting.
 When two or more actions tie, the policy splits evenly across the winners, which is why some cells emit a fork of equal-length arrows instead of one.
 The arrows on the grid are π drawn directly: longer arm means higher probability of taking that action.